 General Dynamics will provide program management services to the Defense and Veterans Brain Injury Center (DVBIC).
 Work will include program administration, conference planning, strategic communications and accounting support.
 The company will also coordinate information systems and technology services, including phone lines and computer access for DVBIC headquarters in Washington, D.C., and its Johnstown, Pa., and Charlottesville, Va., sites.

-Future of the Netherlands' Defense Industry - Market Attractiveness, Competitive Landscape and Forec...
+Future of the Greek Defense Industry - Market Attractiveness, Competitive Landscape and Forecasts to...

 "General Dynamics has a long history of supporting vital health systems projects within the TRICARE Management Activity and the Military Health System," said Zannie Smith, senior vice president of Army Solutions for General Dynamics Information Technology.
 "We will provide DVBIC with the program management and technical support they need to ensure service members, their dependents and veterans with traumatic brain injury receive the high-quality care they deserve."